 When I asked him about arranging the orchestra for his songs, Ravindra Jain had this to say: “Good songs have emotional souls of their own based on their Raaga and composition.
 Instrumental orchestration should be attuned to this soul.
 People who merely arrange the orchestra mostly may not understand this.
 I arrange the instrumentation for my songs myself.
 Present day arrangers are mere arrangers of sounds without the soul.
-I have scored the background music as well for all my films.
-And I had put them together with great care to synchronise with narration.”
-What is a matter of wonder for me is how a visually challenged person could have scored the background music for a film without the benefit of its visuals in such a visual medium!
+I have scored the background music for all my films.
+And I had put them together with great care to synchronise with the film's narrative.”
+What is a matter of wonder for me is how a visually challenged person could have scored the background music without the benefit of visuals in the totally visual medium of cinema!

 Seeing that I was talking about only his Hindi film songs, Ravindra Jain asked me: “Have you not heard my Malayalam songs?”
 I had liked the songs he had composed for the Malayalam film Sujata released in 1977.
 Asha Bhonsle had sung the song ‘Swayamvara Shubhadhina Mangalangal’.
 It was a highly successful song that was frequently heard on wedding days in Kerala.
-‘Kalidasanday Kavya Bhavanayay’ and ‘Thalippoo Peelippoo’, both sung by Yesudas, were great songs as well.
+‘Kalidasante Kavya Bhavanaye’ and ‘Thalippoo Peelippoo’, both sung by Yesudas, were great songs as well.
 But none of them were in my mind’s radar when I was talking to him.
-He commented with a smile: “Apparently you are totally immersed in Hindi songs.”
-He had also composed music for the Malayalam film Sugam Sugakaram in 1994.
+He commented with a smile: “Apparently you are totally immersed in Hindi film songs.”
+He had also composed music for the Malayalam film Sukham Sukhakaram in 1994.
 Though the songs were good, it somehow did not reach the audience.

-When I think of Ravindra Jain, I never cease to wonder how in spite of being visually challenged, he handles with aplomb his many roles in scoring the background music for films, composing music, writing lyrics, conducting stage shows, acting in music video, being a judge of music contests on television and many such tough assignments.
-He told me: “In the world of cinema, people will overlook absolutely everything, if we give them what they want.
+When I think of Ravindra Jain, I never cease to wonder how in spite of being visually challenged, he handles with aplomb his many roles in scoring the background music for films, composing music, writing lyrics, conducting stage shows, acting in music videos, being a judge of music contests on television and many such assignments.
+He told me: “In the world of cinema, people will overlook absolutely everything, if you give them what they want.
 I never faced any problem in the film industry on account of being visually challenged.
-But in the realities and daily chores of personal life I do face some difficulties.
-But still, I count my blessings.”
+But in the realities and daily chores of personal life I do face difficulties.
+But still, I count only my blessings.”

 Face has but two eyes